hazelcast/hazelcast-reference-manual/src/Storage/HotRestartStore.md

 Hot Restart feature is supported for the following restart types:

+- Restart after a planned shutdown:
+	- The cluster is shutdown completely and restarted with the exact same previous setup and data.

+	Cluster can be shutdown completely using `HazelcastInstance.getCluster().shutdown()` or by manually changing cluster state to `PASSIVE` and shutting down each member one by one.
+When you send the command to shut the cluster down, i.e. `HazelcastInstance.getCluster().shutdown()`, the members that are not in the `PASSIVE` state change their states to `PASSIVE`.
+Then, each member shuts itself down by calling the method `HazelcastInstance.shutdown()`.

-- Restart after a planned shutdown, e.g. rolling upgrade: The cluster is restarted intentionally member by member, for example to install an operating system patch or a new hardware.
+	- Rolling upgrade: The cluster is restarted intentionally member by member, for example to install an operating system patch or a new hardware.

+	To be able to shutdown the cluster member by member as part of a planned restart, each member in the cluster should be in the `FROZEN` or `PASSIVE` state.
+After cluster state is changed to `FROZEN` or `PASSIVE` state, each member can be shutdown manually, by calling `HazelcastInstance.shutdown()`.
+When that member is restarted, it will rejoin to the running cluster.
+After all members are restarted, cluster state can be changed to `ACTIVE` back.

 - Restart after a cluster crash: The cluster is restarted after its all members are crashed at the same time due to a power outage, networking interruptions, etc.

-To be able to shutdown the cluster member by member as part of a planned restart, each member in the cluster should be in the `PASSIVE` state.
-When you send the command to shut the cluster down, i.e. `Hazelcast.getCluster().shutdown()`, the members that are not in the `PASSIVE` state change their states to `PASSIVE`.
-Then, each member shuts itself down by calling the method `Hazelcast.shutdown()`.

-After the shutdown, Hazelcast starts all members.
-Before loading data, it waits until all members present in the partition table are started.
+During restart process, before loading data, each member waits until all members present in the partition table are started.
 During this particular process, no operations are allowed.
 Once all cluster members are started, Hazelcast changes the cluster state to `PASSIVE` and starts to load data.
-When all data is loaded, Hazelcast changes the cluster state to `ACTIVE` and starts to accept operations as a result of this state change.
+When all data is loaded, Hazelcast changes the cluster state to its previous known state before shutdown and starts to accept operations which are allowed by restored cluster state.

+If a member fails to start or join to the cluster in time or fails to load its data then that member will be terminate immediately.
+After fixing the problems causing the failure, that member can be restarted back.
+If cluster start cannot be completed in time, then all members will fail to start.
+Please refer to [Configuring Hot Restart](#configuring-hot-restart) section for defining timeouts.

-In the case of restart after a cluster crash, Hot Restart feature realizes that it was not a clean shutdown and Hazelcast restarts the cluster with the last saved data following the process explained in the above paragraphs.
+In the case of restart after a cluster crash, Hot Restart feature realizes that it was not a clean shutdown and Hazelcast tries to restart the cluster with the last saved data following the process explained in the above paragraphs.
+In some cases, specifically when cluster crashes while there's an ongoing partition migration process in the cluster, currently it's not possible to restore last save state.

 ### Configuring Hot Restart

 You can configure Hot Restart programmatically or declaratively.
 There are two configuration elements: one of them is used to enable/disable the feature and the other one is to specify the directory where the Hot Restart data will be stored.

 The following are example configurations for a Hazelcast map and JCache implementation.